missionpinball/mpf-docs/install/windows.rst

 This command will upgrade setuptools to the latest version which should be 35.5.1 or newer.

-Note that if you're running the command prompt *without* admin rights, you might get some red text and a permissions error, but that's ok.
-You can run the following command to show the version of setuptools (and the packages you have installed) like this:
+You can run the following command to show the versions of pip and setuptools (and the other packages you have installed) like this:

 ::